security-companion/nmapAutomator/README.md

 - [x] Save full script output to a file
 - [x] Improve performance and efficiency of the script - Thanks @caribpa
 - [x] Make nmapAutomater 100% POSIX compatible. - Massive Thanks to @caribpa
-- [x] Add network scanning type, so nmapAutomator can discover live hosts on the network.
+- [x] Add network scanning type, so nmapAutomatorNG can discover live hosts on the network.
 - [ ] Enable usage of multiple scan types in one scan.
 - [ ] Enable scanning of multiple hosts in one scan.
 - [ ] Fully implement Remote Mode on all scans